Through-Composed

 More form terms

-View all formterms →A two-part musical structure (AB)
+View all formterms →A three-part musical structure (ABA)

 Sonata FormA large-scale musical structure based on exposition, development, and recapitulation